MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-getting-started.md

 ## Using Code Snippets for RevoScaleR

-If you are using the Revolution R Enterprise R Productivity Environment, you can use Code Snippets to increase your productivity with ***RevoScaleR***.
-Code Snippets provide a “fill-in-the-blanks” approach to script writing and are provided for most ***RevoScaleR*** functions.
+If you are using our R Productivity Environment, you can use Code Snippets to increase your productivity with **RevoScaleR**.
+Code Snippets provide a “fill-in-the-blanks” approach to script writing and are provided for most **RevoScaleR** functions.
 For example, to create our ADS file using Code Snippets, proceed as follows:

 1. Right-click on an empty line in the Script window.